evelyh/thrive-wellness/README.md

 1. "Third Journey" alert is not able to redirect to the "Manage your journeys" page
 2. "Approved" automation through Django admin portal^
 3. Implementing embedded video instead of redirecting link for videos accompanying journeys and quests
-4. Chat and comment feature extension of current accountability buddy system
+4. Chat and comment feature extension of current accountability buddy system.
+Currently the buddy system only allows users to be buddies and there are no other functions that are implemented.
 5. Data extraction & analysis from user feedback/response/data
 6. Notification system
 7. Files under HappinessApp-ReactNative/screens/JourneyManagement are for management of journeys and quests directly using the app via admin account (which we don't suggest admin to do it right now).
 They were written by the 1st team, and not updated with current models.
+8. Implement time cycle to the application
-8. One quest added multiple times in a same journey causes problem, and the app will not actually allow this quest to appear more than one time.
+9. One quest added multiple times in a same journey causes problem, and the app will not actually allow this quest to appear more than one time.

 ^ Currenly, automation is written in `/journeys/views.py`, however changes made through Django Admin Portal does not use code written here.
 An admin utility(`/admin-utility.py`) is created to allow automation for admin.
 Refer to Admin guide for more details

+## Email
+Currently there an email account is set up on Django backend (bellwoodspw@gmail.com) that handle all email automation.
+If in the future, this email needs to be changed, it can be changed under settings.py.

+The program is able to set up the automation process with this gmail account by Turning ON the "Allow less secure apps" option, if in the future, the automation does not work, make sure this option is turned ON.
+Click [here](https://support.google.com/accounts/answer/6010255?hl=en#zippy=%2Cif-less-secure-app-access-is-on-for-your-account) to learn more about how to turn on "Allow less secure apps" for the gmail account.

+## Google Docs
+There are multiple google documents (Robbie has the URLs) that contained important credential information about the application as well as a user guide.
+It is highly recommended that you go over those documents.

 ## Appendix for lines of code in frontend that involve the backend server URL